top of page

 Scot Scoop, October 2025

-The fourth article of the column dicusses the experience and benefits of growing up bilingual and being introduced to two separate American and Chinese cultures through the idiom "the best of both worlds."
+The fourth article of the column discusses the experience and benefits of growing up bilingual and being introduced to two separate American and Chinese cultures through the idiom "the best of both worlds."

 Scot Scoop, October 2025